Ignite-Laboratories/Enigmaneering/enigma2/E2S0 - Data Indexes.md

         An Index represents all possible binary states a known bit-width can address.

-An index is defined by it's bit-width, 𝑛.
-Since it makes everything _infinitely_ eaiser the upper _**limit**_ of an index is considered to be 2ⁿ, whereas the upper **_value_** of an index is (2ⁿ)-1.
-This means that we consider 8 bits to be a "256" index, even though it can never address the value "256."
-This has a _very specific purpose:_ it makes the midpoint of an index equivalent to 1 followed by all 0s, as well as a whole division of 2 from the limit.
-For example, given an 8-bit index, these are the three major boundary points -
+There are a few important qualities of an index to keep in mind -

+- An index is defined by it's bit-width, 𝑛.
+- The address space of an index is 2ⁿ
+- The maximum value of an index is (2ⁿ)-1
+- The midpoint of an index is (2ⁿ)/2

+The last point is the absolute most _crucial_ one in the synthesis process, as it can implicitly be generated with a single one followed by 𝑛-1 zeros -

-    [ 1 1 1 1 1 1 1 1 ] (255) | (2⁸)-1 ← The maximum addressable value of the index
+    [ 1 1 1 1 1 1 1 1 ] (255) = 2⁸ - 1 ← The maximum addressable value of the index
-    [ 1 0 0 0 0 0 0 0 ] (128) | (2⁸)/2 ← The midpoint of the index
+    [ 1 0 0 0 0 0 0 0 ] (128) = 2⁸ / 2 ← The midpoint of the index
-    [ 0 0 0 0 0 0 0 0 ] (0)   | 0      ← The minimum addressable value of the index
+    [ 0 0 0 0 0 0 0 0 ] ( 0 ) = 0      ← The minimum addressable value of the index

+In fact, the zero length (plus one) before the first one represents the number of times to halve the data, making each point _very_ easy to implicitly synthesize -

+    [ 1 1 1 1 1 1 1 1 ] (255) = 2⁸ - 1
+    [ 1 0 0 0 0 0 0 0 ] (128) = 2⁸ / (2*1) ← The midpoint of the index
+    [ 0 1 0 0 0 0 0 0 ] ( 64) = 2⁸ / (2*2) ← The quarter point of the index
+    [ 0 0 1 0 0 0 0 0 ] ( 32) = 2⁸ / (2*3) ← The eighth point of the index
+    [ 0 0 0 1 0 0 0 0 ] ( 16) = 2⁸ / (2*4) ← The sixteenth point of the index

-Indexes are represented just as they would on a vertical number line - meaning zero is at the bottom, larger values are placed above, and each value is well-ordered -
+Indexes should always be represented just as they would on a vertical number line - meaning zero is at the bottom, larger values are placed above, and each value is well-ordered.
+This is because it makes _logical mental sense_ when the reader takes it in!
+We must maintain standards of how we present data to ensure clarity in communication -

-    A Crumb Index:
+    "A Crumb Index"

         Dark Side
          [ 1 1 ] (3)